SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 In the following we will look at both approaches in more detail and run through some use cases explaining how to solve them in both ways.
 This should help you to decide which approach suits your business case better. {{< product-c8y-iot >}} is designed to manage tenants using the tenant hierarchy.
 As a result, some aspects that must be handled in a customer environment are more challenging when using Role Based Access Control.
 Using a combination of both approaches will provide you and your customers with the most flexible approach.

+{{< c8y-admon-info >}}
->**Info:** Starting with one approach and then switching to the other one will require some migration.
+Starting with one approach and then switching to the other one will require some migration.
 It is easier to go from RBAC to multi-tenancy than vice versa.
+{{< /c8y-admon-info >}}

 ### General setup